pavanigopu/Java-text-converter/README.md

 3) Converts to both XML and CSV formatted files.
 4) Parser allows whitespaces.
 And considers only punctuations [.?!] as end of the sentence.
 5) Abbreviations like "Mr." are not considered as end of the sentence.
-6) CSV header will contain header with words of maxWordCount like ", Word1, Word2, Word3...maxWordCountOfAllSentences"
+6) CSV header will contain header with words of maxWordCount like ", Word 1, Word 2, Word 3...maxWordCountOfAllSentences"
 7) Added unit tests covering the above cases.

 Note: Made Sentence class usable as key for Map but not used in this Application.
 Because